The Medical Power of Attorney

 Medical Power of Attorney Instructions

 There really is no limit to what the principal can dictate in their medical power of attorney, and as long as it is well thought out and concise, it will serve to ensure the wishes of the patient take precedent over those of someone else.
+Living wills are often used alongside medical powers of attorney to specify preferences for end-of-life care and to provide clear instructions when the individual cannot communicate.

 How to Create a Medical Power of Attorney

-Use our medical power of attorney form to create, download, and print, a medical power of attorney in just minutes online.
+Use our medical power of attorney form to create, download, and print a medical power of attorney in just minutes online.